Pairwise sequence alignment with block and character edit operations: Author contributions statement

 We define the \textit{divergence} of a pair of strings $S,T$ by the number of block operations in their alignment.
 If a sequence $S$ can only allow $b_{max}$ non-overlapping block operations given the minimum and maximum block length, then alignment with $b$ operations has divergence ${b}/{b_{max}}$.
 Note that $b_{max} = \lfloor m/\ell_{\textit{max}}\rfloor$ ($m=|S|$).

 We conducted the simulation experiments for a range of divergence values starting from $10\%$ up to $97\%$ with $3\%$ stepping intervals.
-For each step, we prepared $15$ simulations using randomly generated sequences of length $800-1200$ and block size range within $20-40$ characters and tested our algorithm allowing at most five iterations during the computation.
+We used randomly selected subsequences from the \textit{human reference genome (GRCh38)} as the baseline.
+For each step, we prepared $15$ simulations using randomly generated sequences of length $800-1200$ and block size range within $20-40$ characters and tested our algorithm, allowing at most five iterations during the computation.
 In total, we created $450$ simulated $S,T$ pairs.
 We show the accuracy of the simulations for each divergence interval in Figure~\ref{fig:results}.

 We then categorized the divergence levels into three different categories: low $(10\%-30\%)$, medium $(30\%-70\%)$, and high $(\geq 70\%)$. \algname was able to perform well across all divergence level values, although, as expected, its accuracy was inversely proportional with divergence.
 Briefly, \algname achieved $87.92$\% average accuracy for the low divergence simulation, where its average accuracy reduced to $82.36$\% for medium and to $80.13$\% for high divergence sequence pairs.
 The overall accuracy for the entire simulation was $81.29\%$ (Figure~\ref{fig:results}).